Skip to main content

 Numerous factors contribute to non-adherence including high-pill burden, forgetfulness and stigma associated with receiving treatment for chronic conditions.
 Observia, an organisation focused on E-health solutions, has developed a model known as SPUR for assessing patient adherence holistically.
-The UK arm of this study will focus on evaluating adult patients with type 2 diabetes using the SPUR model to assess medication non-adherence vs an objective measure of adherence known as medication refill to validate the holistic tool.
+The UK arm of this study will focus on evaluating adults living with Type 2 Diabetes and other chronic co-morbidities using the SPUR model to assess medication non-adherence vs an objective measure of adherence known as medication refill to validate the holistic tool.
 The assessment will extend to secondary care with a retrospective and prospective evaluation of any potential relationship between the SPUR results of non-adherence and patient admission/re-admission to secondary care.

 Clinical pharmacist with a specialist interest in research.
 Current research projects include: PROMs in chronic comorbidities including Type 2 Diabetes and COPD (Doctoral Research - VMATT2/VMATC studies), GIS applications in population health/socio-economic data, digital interventions in secondary care and clinical education.
 Professional roles include with Public Health England, C+D and most recently Troglo with SI in LGBTQ+ sexual health.

 Nabhani, S., Harrap, N., Ishtiaq, S., Ling, V., Dudzinski, M., Greenhill, D., Caton, H., Philip, N., Wells, J. and Kayyali, R., 2020.
 Development and evaluation of an educational game to support pharmacy students.
 Currents in Pharmacy Teaching and Learning, 12(7), pp.786-803.